psaikido/hugle.uk/content/suttas/sn2/140-magga.md

 ---
-title: "SN 45.8 Magga-Vibhaṅga Sutta: Analysis of the Whole Path"
-bannerTitle: "Saṁyutta Nikāya II"
-layout: default
-subnav: suttas-sn2
+bannerTitle: Pali Canon Anthology
+title: Eightfold Path
+type: suttas/sn2
 ---

+#### "SN 45.8 Magga-Vibhaṅga Sutta: Analysis of the Whole Path"

 - Right View:
     knowledge of suffering, its origin, its cessation and the path to cessation.